hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   Example of a plane bed river section at the Drance (VS, Switzerland).
 Picture: Sebastian Schwindt (2016).
   ```

+Potamodromous
+  Potamodromous {term}`fish guilds <Guild>` live and migrate in freshwater regions.
+Their migration is mostly due to reproduction.
+The difference with {term}`diadromous fish <Diadromous>` is that those migrate from the sea to freshwater regions.
+In addition, potamodromous fish will very likely never meet {term}`oceanmodromous <Oceanodromous>` fish {cite:p}`myers_fish_1949`.
+Examples for potamodromous fish are eal (*Anguilla anguilla*) and river trout (*Salmo trutta fario*).

 Rating curve
   See {term}`Stage-discharge relation`.

+Reophile
+  The term reophile is used as a noun in reference to species that prefer to live in fast-flowing water.
+In addition, a distinction is made between reophilic A and B species.
+Reophilic A species (e.g., brown/river trout *Salmo trutta (fario)* or minnow *Phoxinus phoxinus*) colonize the main stream of a river at all lifestages.
+Reophilic B species (e.g., gudgeon *Gobio gobio*) occupy calmer flow regions (e.g., oxbows) in some lifestages.
+Unlike reophilic species, limnophilic species (e.g., common rudd *Scardinius erythrophthalmus*) prefer calm (stagnant) flow regions (see also {term}`Limnophile`).

+  *French: inconnue <br>German: Reophil*

 Reynolds number
   The Reynolds number $Re$ relates viscous forces to inertia and is a key parameter for flow turbulence {cite:p}`chow59`: